|

 Confederation of Independent States (CIS)

-But for geo-political conflict, the Company's export business in
+But for the continuing geo-political conflict, the Company's export business in this

 Australasia

-New Zealand in this sub-continent.
-The business from this continent was Rs.
-308.96 Crores
+this sub-continent.
+The business from this continent was Rs.317.68 Crores during the

-during the financial year under report as against Rs.
-277.70 Crores in the previous year,
+financial year under report as against Rs.283.03 Crores in the previous year, a growth of

-The Company has developed and submitted 76 generic formulation dossiers
+The Company has developed and submitted 78 generic formulation dossiers for

-for registration in this market out of which 73 dossiers are registered.
+registration in this market out of which 76 dossiers are registered.

-previous financial year.
-Nearly 75% of the APIs and Intermediates business is from
+Nearly 75% of the APIs and Intermediates business is from exports.

-international customers of the Company are end user formulations manufacturers including
+the Company are end user formulations manufacturers including several multinational

 Your Company continue to commercialize new APIs for the global market.